2021 takeover of Newcastle United F.C.: August 2020 to September 2021: Fans' demand for transparency, legal challenges

-On 1 July 2021, Newcastle United released a statement calling for the Premier League to agree to their request to conduct the forthcoming takeover arbitration hearing – scheduled for later in July and by default a private event – in public and “finally accept public scrutiny of its decision-making process”.
-On 4 July 2021, Mehrdad Ghodoussi of PCP Capital Partners accused the Premier League of “delay tactics” and “zero transparency”, following multiple extensions of deadlines at the Premier League’s request within both legal cases.
-On 6 July 2021, Amanda Staveley spoke out to add further support to Newcastle United’s request for the Premier League to agree to a public takeover arbitration hearing.
+On 1 July 2021, Newcastle United released a statement calling for the Premier League to agree to their request to conduct the forthcoming takeover arbitration hearing – scheduled for later in July and by default a private event – in public and "finally accept public scrutiny of its decision-making process".
+On 4 July 2021, Mehrdad Ghodoussi of PCP Capital Partners accused the Premier League of "delay tactics" and "zero transparency", following multiple extensions of deadlines at the Premier League's request within both legal cases.
+On 6 July 2021, Amanda Staveley spoke out to add further support to Newcastle United's request for the Premier League to agree to a public takeover arbitration hearing.
 She also wrote a letter to Oliver Dowden MP, the then UK Secretary of State for Digital, Culture, Media and Sport, urging the government to intervene and enforce transparency:

-“Fans surely deserve absolute transparency from the regulators across all their processes – to best ensure that they act responsibly.
+Fans surely deserve absolute transparency from the regulators across all their processes – to best ensure that they act responsibly.

-They (the Premier League) are performing a function like that of a government regulator – but without the same systems for accountability.”
+They [the Premier League] are performing a function like that of a government regulator – but without the same systems for accountability.

 On 16 July 2021, around 300 Newcastle United fans travelled to London to protest outside Downing Street and the Premier League's headquarters to demand a public takeover arbitration hearing.

 Initially, the Premier League repeatedly declined to comment on these requests for transparency and similarly rejected the proposition of a public arbitration hearing.
 Later however, on 20 August 2021 Richard Masters advised that the Premier League's "arbitration proceedings are always confidential" and that "Newcastle United FC, along with all other member Clubs, agreed to these procedural rules for arbitration".

 On 19 July 2021, it was announced that the takeover arbitration hearing had been postponed to "early 2022".
-In response, Mehrdad Ghodoussi accused the Premier League of further “playing games”.
+In response, Mehrdad Ghodoussi accused the Premier League of further "playing games".
 The new date was later defined by a QC representing the Premier League as being 3 January 2022 and that the hearing would last "little more than a week".

-On 22 July 2021, Tracey Crouch MP – chair of the fan-led review into the UK’s football governance, which had taken extensive evidence from fans including meeting with the NUST – announced the review’s interim findings.
-In them, it was asserted that football authorities had “lost the trust and confidence" of fans, and it was recommended that a new independent regulator be created to oversee matters such as club takeovers.
-These findings were backed by Oliver Dowden MP (then Secretary of the DCMS), who added that "the Premier League had its fit and proper persons test (for the Newcastle United takeover) and they’re going through that.
+On 22 July 2021, Tracey Crouch MP – chair of the fan-led review into the UK's football governance, which had taken extensive evidence from fans including meeting with the NUST – announced the review's interim findings.
+In them, it was stated that football authorities had "lost the trust and confidence" of fans, and it was recommended that a new independent regulator be created to oversee matters such as club takeovers.
+These findings were backed by Oliver Dowden MP (then Secretary of the DCMS), who added that "the Premier League had its fit and proper persons test (for the Newcastle United takeover) and they're going through that.
 I want them to get on with it.
 They need to do it quickly and transparently.
-They should have done it quicker.”
+They should have done it quicker."